No cancellation fees. No hassle. Book Now, stay relaxed. Read More

 • All ground transport in a private vehicle, including airport transfers

-• Three nights twin sharing accommodation in deluxe 3 star category hotel (Kathmandu Suite Home or similar) in Kathmandu
+• Three nights twin accommodation in deluxe 3-star hotel (Kathmandu Suite Home or similar) in Kathmandu

-• Kathmandu city tours Professional English-speaking, government licensed local tour guide for and private transportation
+• Kathmandu city tours A professional English-speaking, government-licensed local tour guide for private transportation

-• Best available twin sharing lodge for accommodation during the trek.
+• The best available lodge for accommodation during the trek.
 We provide private bathrooms with hot showers in Phakding, Namche, and Lukla.

 • Snacks of seasonal fruits during the trek